How To Clean and Protect Rubber Trim Around Car Door and Windows

 1. Pressure Wash Rubber Trim

-When pressure washing your vehicle, thoroughly pressure wash rubber trim around car windows.
+When pressure washing your vehicle, thoroughly pressure wash the rubber trim around the car windows.
 The pressure washer will remove most of the dirt from it, making it ready for the next step.

 2. Clean The Outside Trim With Wash Mitt

-If you don’t know what’s wash mitt, it’s a specifically designed microfiber product that’s used for safe and non-scratchy washing of the vehicles.
-Must-Have Microfiber Products: You shall have all of these!
+If you don’t know what a wash mitt is, it’s a specifically designed microfiber product that’s used for safe and non-scratchy washing of vehicles.

 3. For Extremely Dirty Rubber Trim, Use Detailing Brush

-A detailing brush (check my recommendations) will enter all the pores and thoroughly clean the trim.
+A detailing brush will enter all the pores and thoroughly clean the trim.
 Again, you don’t have to do it if all the dirt and dust were removed when washing with a wash mitt.

 4. Clean Inner Rubber Seal